igbokwenu/skylinenanoacademy/README.md

 | **Generate Lesson Blurb (on Publish)**            | `Summarizer`                                | `cloudTextModel`: The cloud model is prompted to generate a short, compelling summary.                                                                                      |
 | **Proofread Text and Suggest Corrections**        | `Proofreader`                               | _No Cloud Fallback_: This is a unique on-device-only feature.
 If the Proofreader API is unavailable, the “Edit Scene” button is hidden to prevent a broken user experience. |

+## Known Issues

+- **On-Device Audio Processing (Teacher Assistant Mode):**
+  When using live recording or uploading audio or video for transcription: While up to 12 hours of on-device transcription is supported, hardware limitations may cause the process to slow down significantly over time.
+It starts fast for the first few minutes but gradually becomes slower due to structural constraints.
+  **Recommendation:** For best results, use this feature for shorter lectures or defer to Firebase AI Logic for longer sessions and transcriptions.

 ## License

 This project is licensed under the Apache License 2.0 — see the [LICENSE](LICENSE) file for details.